 Value Tier Medications are those medications that include commonly prescribed products used to treat chronic medical conditions, and that are considered safe, effective and cost-effective to alternative medications.
-A list of value tier medications is available on modahealth.com.
+A list of value tier medications is available on the Member Dashboard.